thenlabs/class-builder/README.md

 <br>

-The next example shows a way to create dinamically a PHP class using our ClassBuilder.
+The next example shows a way to create dinamically a PHP class using our `ClassBuilder`.
 Learn more in the documentation.

 ```php
 <?php